survivejs/webpack-book/manuscript/appendices/02_hmr.md

 }
 ```

+T> Starting from webpack 5, there's an alternative to `module.hot`. `import.meta.webpackHot` has been designed with ES2015 modules and Node mjs file extension in mind as it doesn't allow mixing CommonJS and ES2015 syntax.

 {pagebreak}

 If you implement configuration like above without implementing the client interface, you will most likely end up with an error: